SLAM-Lab/SANA-FE/docs/index.rst

    cd sana-fe
    pip install .

-You can test your SANA-FE installation by running the following command
+You can test your SANA-FE installation by running the following Python code:

 .. code-block:: python